 (2) The request for judgment must be in the approved form and must have annexed to it copies of the offer of settlement and the acceptance.

-(3) When the request for judgment is lodged, a Registrar may, except as provided in subrule (4), give the judgment in the absence of the parties.
+(3) When the request for judgment is lodged, a registrar may, except as provided in subrule (4), give the judgment in the absence of the parties.

-(4) The Registrar must not give judgment in relation to a party if —
+(4) The registrar must not give judgment in relation to a party if —

 (a) the party has withdrawn acceptance of the offer; or